 Tortola Island attracts passengers with its amazing beaches and the fact that Road Town is not so “commercialized” like most of the Caribbean cruise ports.
 The official language of the area is English.

 Tortola Island cruise terminal

-- At the end of Tortola cruise ship pier is located a shelter where the passengers are gathered before any shore excursions or tours.
-A parking area is adjacent.
+- Before the new pier project, at the end of the cruise pier was located a shelter where passengers were gathered before shore excursions / tours.

-- The local taxi service includes mini vans and safari cabs.
-There is a rank at Tortola port pier (close to Wickham’s Cay or Soper’s Hole).
+- The new termonal has a dedicated parking area.
+Local taxi service includes mini vans and safari cabs.
+There is a taxi rank at the pier (close to Wickham’s Cay or Soper’s Hole).

 - A BVI license is needed for car rentals.
 The license is easily obtainable with a valid US driver’s license and costs USD 10.
 Be aware to drive on the road’s left side!

 - Tourists willing to visit other British Virgin Islands from Tortola, there is a regularly scheduled ferry service.
 The island has two ferry terminals – at the west end (Soper’s Hole) and at the east end (Beef Island).
 Regular ferry services are offered between Tortola and Cruz Bay (St John Island, USVI).